Zastava M59 / 66 underfolding blade bayonet

 The “papovka” (from PAP, poluautomatska puska, Serbian for “semi-automatic rifle”) is a Yugoslavian produced version of the Soviet SKS carbine.

-If you encounter one of these, it’s likely the bayonet will be attached to an unmistakably Yugo Zastava, so you will have little difficulty identifying it.
+If you encounter one of these bayonets, it’ll probably be attached to an unmistakably Yugo Zastava M59 / 66, so you will have little difficulty identifying it.
 However, it’s possible you could come across the bayonet alone (perhaps removed by the importer so the rifle could be shipped to a “kinder, gentler” state, leaving the bayonet to be sold separately).

 Warsaw Pact variants of the SKS generally had bayonets patterned after the original Soviet underfolding blade.
 The Zastava bayonet had to have different geometry, because the grenade launching “spigot” on the muzzle of the PAP is so long.